mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-procedures.md

 print (time.strftime("%H:%M:%S")) #strftime is a proccedure in the time module.
 ```

-The `import` statement can also be used to change the renference mname of the incoming module.
+The `import` statement can also be used to change the renference name of the incoming module.
 Use this function to make module names shorter to use and easier to read in the code.
 A very common example of this is how we normally will shorted the `rhinoscriptsyntax` module to `rs` for convenience:

 ```python
 import rhinoscriptsyntax as rs